Inflammation: What is it? How can I reduce Inflammation?

 To reach your required amount of vitamin D, you need prolonged exposure to sunlight every day.
 For most of us, that isn’t possible.
 A vitamin D supplement like Neuro D3 reduces inflammation and helps protect against brain-related conditions, such as depression and dementia.

 As I mentioned above, oily fish like salmon and sardines contain healthy, anti-inflammatory fats.
 Brain Omega gives you a highly purified, readily absorbable shot of concentrated fish oil, which helps balance your ratio of omega-6 to omega-3.
 Omega-3 fatty acids are critical to human health – just like some vitamins and minerals.
 They support cardiovascular health, blood sugar metabolism, cognitive function, and visual and ocular health.

 After years of research, I developed Neuro Det/ox ’s supercharged list of key ingredients, including green tea leaf extract, Meriva© curcumin, sulforaphane, pomegranate extract, lycopene, resveratrol, and quercetin.
 These all have significant impacts on the body’s detoxification process, helping you to protect yourself against oxidative stress.

 Your health is as multifaceted as you are

 Inflammation can lead to all sorts of health struggles, and there is no one quick fix or miracle solution.
+There are many places you can start when it comes to treating inflammation.
+Sharlin Health in Springfield believes that an anti-inflammation diet, exercise, sleep, and supplements are all great places to start!
 If you are ready to make a real and lasting change to your life, you need to explore your diet, lifestyle, sleep, stress, the supplements you take, and so much more.

 That’s why I take a holistic, individualized approach to my patients’ care that’s as unique as they are.
 To find out more about my clinic and what we do, please reach out to my friendly team.